WFR Recertification (WFRR)

 Class Format

-This 3-day WFR Recertification will reinforce and build upon the knowledge already acquired and will focus primarily on practical skills and wilderness rescue scenarios.
+The WFR Recertification will reinforce and build upon the knowledge already acquired and will focus primarily on practical skills and wilderness rescue scenarios.
 We suggest you prepare for your Wilderness First Responder Recertification course by studying prior to the course start date.
 Students who are the most successful, report that they reviewed their textbook and studied their notes from their previous course.
 Attendance is required for all scheduled classes.
 Scenarios and practice sessions will take place both inside and outside.
 Simulated rescues will take place outside, rain or shine.

 Prerequisites

-The Wilderness First Responder Recertification course is open to graduates of all WFR courses of 70 hours or longer with a current WFR certification (or a WFR certification that is expired less than one-year).
+The Wilderness First Responder Recertification course is open to graduates of all WFR courses of 70 hours or longer with a current WFR certification or a WFR certification that is expired less than one-year.

 Certifications

-Participants are required to pass both written and practical examinations to obtain CPR and WFR certification.
-Successful course completion earns you a National Association for Search and Rescue (NASAR) WFR certification, a Health and Safety Institute (HSI) BLS certification, and a,Epinephrine Auto-Injector .
-Certifications are current for two years.
+Successful course completion earns you a National Association for Search and Rescue (NASAR) WFR certification, a Health and Safety Institute (HSI) BLS certification, and a HSI Epinephrine Auto-Injector certifications.
+The WFR certification is valid for 3-years and the BLS and EPI certifications are valid for 2-years.

 Cost

-$350 Tuition.
+$395 Tuition.
 Included materials (Online pre-course materials, Field Guide, and CPR Mask)

 Registration and Policies